-If you have been noticing opening of suggestive websites automatically while surfing the web, your browser might be infected with Fuq.com virus.
+If you have noticed the opening of suggestive websites automatically while surfing the web, your browser might be infected with the Fuq.com virus.
 No, your computer is not getting horny. (though, I applaud you for such imagination)

 Yes, it is a reason to worry.
-This website is a Browser Hijacker Malware which works by redirecting the victim to the target website.
+This website is a Browser Hijacker Malware that works by redirecting the victim to the target website.
 Today we have amassed a detailed guide to help you get relief from this Malware.
 To remove Fuq.com from your browser, for e.g. Mozilla Firefox, you can follow these steps: